jjohannes/javarcade/README.md

   [app-jamcatch/pom.xml](apps/app-jamcatch/pom.xml) to dynamically change the composition of the game.
   For example, you can remove the assets and the game still works without graphics.
 - Modify code or assets in one of the three `jamcatch-` modules to modify the game.
-- You can add additional modules to the `modules` folder with your own implementations and assets and replace modules in [app-jamcatch](apps/app-jamcatch).
+- You can add additional modules to the `game` folder with your own implementations and assets and replace modules in [app-jamcatch](apps/app-jamcatch).
 Or add another `app-` project to the `apps` folder.
   (Note: for Maven you need to register each additional module in the root [pom.xml](pom.xml))